dansimah/whatsapp-summary/readme.md

-# WhatsApp to Telegram Bot with Gemini AI: Project Overview
+# WhatsApp to Telegram Bot with Gemini AI: Project Quick Overview

 This document outlines the detailed plan for developing an automated system that bridges communication from WhatsApp groups to a personalized Telegram bot.
 The core functionality revolves around intelligently processing WhatsApp messages using Google's Gemini AI and providing on-demand summaries and specific information (like homework assignments) via a Telegram interface.